jayup2005/Library-Website/README.md

 ---
 ## Description

-This Is A Library Website Made With Vanilla Javascript.It Has A Search Function And A Books Add Function And Stylings Are Done From BootStrap.
+This Is A Library Website Made With Vanilla Javascript.
+It Has A Search Function And A Books Add Function And Stylings Are Done From BootStrap.

 #### Launguages Used